hainkorer/CasperLabs-Curve-DAO/CONTRIBUTING.md

-# Contributing to DragonLair - Casper Blockchain
+# Contributing to Curve DAO - Casper Blockchain

 The following is a set of rules and guidelines for contributing to this repo.
 Please feel free to propose changes to this document in a pull request.

 ## Submitting issues

-If you have questions about how to use DragonLair, please direct these to the related discord channels and do not file an issue:
+If you have questions about how to use Curve DAO, please direct these to the related discord channels and do not file an issue:
 * [#validators-general](https://discord.gg/9CTHRvvA4d)
 * [#node-tech-support](https://discord.gg/9CTHRvvA4d)